Modern Analytics DatabaseArchitected for Performance at Scale

 Kinetica is able to generate distributed key-value lookups, from columnar data, for high-performance and concurrency.
 Sharding logic is embedded directly within client APIs enabling linear scale-out as clients can lookup data directly from the node where the data lives.

-Kinetica can be deployed and scaled in a cloud environment.
-KAgent may be used to automatically provision as many instances as desired and link several clusters of instances together for high availability (if necessary).
-KAgent currently supports provisioning to the three major cloud infrastructure vendors:
+Kinetica can be deployed and scaled on your own hardware, or deployed into a cloud environment.
+KAgent may be used to automatically provision instances as desired and link several clusters of instances together for high availability.

 Interact with Kinetica through SQL, APIs and Connectors